p1ng-request/docs/templates/HubSpot/HubSpot_Send_deals_to_gsheet.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-**Description :** This notebook send all your deals to a Google Sheets spreadsheet.
+**Description:** This notebook allows you to send HubSpot deals to a Google Sheet for easy tracking and analysis.

 ## Input